 Two sources are generally used to compile very complete profiles of diversity on college campuses – the Shannon-Weiner Index and the National Center for Education Statistics.
 Based on the reports of these two sources, here is a listing of the 8 most diverse universities in America.

 - Rutgers University – Newark, NJ

-Rutgers is proud of its diversity, and openly recruits student of all racial and ethnic backgrounds.
-More than half of its student body is non-white, and the three largest racial groups are white, Asian and Hispanic.
-In addition to a rigorous academic curriculum, the school sponsors regular programs and events to celebrate diversity, and also offers degree in minority studies – Jewish, African-American, Asian, Middle-Eastern, and Hispanic.
+Rutgers is proud of its diversity and openly recruits students of all racial and ethnic backgrounds.
+More than half of its student body is non-white, and the three largest racial groups are white, Asian, and Hispanic.
+In addition to a rigorous academic curriculum, the school sponsors regular programs and events to celebrate diversity and also offers a degree in minority studies – Jewish, African-American, Asian, Middle-Eastern, and Hispanic.
 Rutgers is now the most diverse university in the country.